 The full spectrum of the material «glass» is available for the design.
 Structures and finishes of surfaces are possible, along with the targeted use of reflections.
-Solar glass is the basis of most integrated solar modules, due to its subtle structuring and highest efficiency.
-This structuring ensures a high light absorption and minimal glare.
+The solar glasses «Fjord» and «Crystal» are the basis of most integrated solar modules, due to their subtle structuring and highest efficiency.
+This structuring ensures a high light transmission and minimal glare.

 3. The character results from the colours and their intensity

 The classical pinstriped look allows accents with the help of technology.
 This design option is the most efficient both in terms of performance and costs.

 Colour: The colour of the solar modules is open.
 It is possible to design with light pastel tones, as well as with rich earthy tones.
 Three sources can be used for the choice of colour:

 - Individual colour development (completely open)